How to Care for Cast Iron Cookware

 What if my cast iron has rust?

 Not to worry!
 A very simple solution to this is to simply scrub the rust off with a scouring pad, steel wool or even a crumpled piece of foil works great.
-Wash the pan out with hot water and even a bit of soap if you’d like.
+Wash the pan out with hot water and even a little soap if you’d like.
 Dry your pan completely and immediately season the pan (I.e. the Before Use section above.)

 How do I get stuck on food off?